EV21/dynb/README.md

-# 🔃 dynb
+# 🔃 DynB
-dynb - dynamic DNS update script, written in bash
+DynB - dynamic DNS update script, written in bash

 IPv4 (A) and IPv6 (AAAA) record updates are supported.
 <!-- TOC -->